PHPFluent/Callback/README.md

 ## Arguments

-If you're reading this document you may be wondering why this library was written, since everything written on it is already possible just using native PHP features.
+If you're reading this document you may be wondering why this library was written since everything written on it is already possible just using native PHP features.

 This library provides more flexibility when defining the arguments to be used when you call your callback.
 That's useful